-The ideal $I_D$ is admissible and the resulting bound quiver algebra $KQ_D/I_D$ is called a \emph{Brauer graph algebra}.
-Brauer graph algebras, see for example \cite{benson} or \cite{schrollbrauer}, coincide with the class of symmetric special biserial algebras \cite{Schroll}.
-In general, Brauer graph algebras are given by the so-called Brauer graphs, which are clean dessins, equipped with a function $\mu\colon Q_0\to\mathbb N$ called \emph{multiplicity} and an orientation $\mathfrak o$ given by the choice of a cyclic ordering of the half-edges around the black vertices.
-The associated Brauer graph algebra is the quotient of the path algebra of the corresponding quiver by an admissible ideal generated by relations of type one, two and three with additional constrains imposed by the multiplicity function.
-Throughout this paper the multiplicity function maps all vertices to $1$ and $\mathfrak o$ is the counter-clockwise orientation.
+In general, Brauer graph algebras are given by \emph{Brauer graphs}, i.e.\ tuples $G=(V,E,\mu,\mathfrak o)$ where $G=(V,E)$ is a graph with $V$ and $E$ as its vertex and edge-sets, together with a function $\mu\colon V\to\mathbb N$ called \emph{multiplicity} and an orientation $\mathfrak o$ given by the choice of a cyclic ordering of the edges in $E$ around the vertices in $V$.
+Hence we consider a clean dessin $D$ as the Brauer graph $G=(V,E,\mu,\mathfrak o)$ where $V$ is taken to be the set of black vertices of $D$, $E$ is given by the sets $\{b_i,b_j\}\subset V$ such that $b_i$ and $b_j$ are adjacent to the same white vertex of $D$, the multiplicity function maps all black vertices to $1$ and $\mathfrak o$ is the counter-clockwise orientation.